vavyskov/vagrant-symfony/README.md

     **Web**:
     - URL: `localhost` or `192.168.33.10`
-    - Edit the directory `workspace` as you needed
+    - Edit the local directory `www` as you needed

     **Adminer**:
     - URL: `localhost/adminer` or `192.168.33.10/adminer`